bbc/simorgh/ws-nextjs-app/README.md

 ## Running Integration tests

-- Navigate up to the root of the project (up a level from here)
+- Navigate to the root of the project (up one level from here)
 - Run `yarn test:integration --nextJS` to run all integration tests for the Next.js app
+- Run `yarn test:integration:updatesnaphots --nextJS` to run all integration tests and update any snapshots for the Next.js app

 ## Running Storybook

-- Navigate to the root of the project (up a level from here)
+- Navigate to the root of the project (up one level from here)
 - Run `yarn storybook` to start the Storybook server (it should open automatically in your browser)